seanox/spring-webdav/manual/getting-started.md

 - Methods do not have a fixed signature, the data type of the parameters is used as a placeholder and filled when called.
 - Methods and the possible placeholder
-    - Mapping: File, Properties, MetaOutputStream expected data type from return value: void
+    - Mapping: Properties, URI, MetaProperties, MetaOutputStream expected data type from return value: void
-    - Input:  File, Properties, MetaInputStream expected data type from return value: void
+    - Input:  Properties, URI, MetaProperties, MetaInputStream expected data type from return value: void
-    - Meta: File, Properties, Meta expected data type from return value: void
+    - Meta: Properties, URI, MetaData expected data type from return value: void
-    - Attributes: Properties, File, ApiDavAttribute expected data type from return value: depending on the attributes - Boolean, Date, String
+    - Attributes: Properties, URI, ApiDavAttribute expected data type from return value: depending on the attributes - Boolean, Date, String